pocketgems/dynamodb/docs/dynamodb.md

 `Modifying multiple Indexes`: For an **existing table**, you can edit only one index per deployment.
 If you intend to edit multiple, you have to make one addition/deletion per deployment and wait for some time to finish processing the last change.
 It takes a few mins for a small table, but for large table, it can become substantial.

 ### Data Projection
 By default, we project ALL columns in every index.
 This is helpful in most cases.
 However, in certain situations, we might want to project only a few columns.
 This can reduce the size of the index significantly.
+[Read more about projection here](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Projection.html).

 e.g. in the `PXPayout` model, we might want to find all the payouts done on a certain date and not care about the actual payout or the notes left by the admin.